-The pragmatic bottom line of the simulation study can be condensed in the following rules-of-thumb: if $15 < n < 1000$, it is advised to adopt the upper confidence curve as the stopping rule, because $\tilde{c}_{1, \widehat{\sigma}_n}$ has almost the same mean payoff of all the other stopping rules while having considerable less variance payoff; if $n \geq 1000$ the mean and variance payoff of all the three stopping rules are quite similar, being the most efficient option to just assume $\tilde{b}_{\widehat{\sigma}_n}$ without computing the confidence curves, therefore saving computational resources.
+The pragmatic bottom line of the simulation study can be summarized in the following rules-of-thumb: if $15 < n < 1000$, it is advised to adopt the upper confidence curve as the stopping rule because $\tilde{c}_{1, \widehat{\sigma}_n}$ has almost the same mean payoff as all the other stopping rules while having considerable less variance; if $n \geq 1000$, the means and the variances of the payoff of the three stopping rules are quite similar, being the most efficient option to just assume $\tilde{b}_{\widehat{\sigma}_n}$ without computing the confidence curves. \\

-For $n \leq 15$ the best candidate for the OSB is not obvious, and it would depend on which criterion one decides to take into account for measuring the mean-variance trade-off of all the three strategies.
+For $n \leq 15$, the best candidate for the execution strategy is not obvious, and it would depend on which criterion is chosen to measure the mean-variance trade-off of the three strategies.